nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-2-7

-11:30am We are currently having a widespread outage.
-We are looking into the problem now.
+11:30am to 11:50 We had a brief outage that is now fixed.
+Sorry about that!

 2022-1-30